microfoam/maximal/README.md

 _______________________________________________
 FILE: solved-##-descrp_tricksy.txt ("##-descrp" is VARIABLE)

 Files named in this format represent short sequence text files with a tricksy microfoam nature.
 Typically, tricsky strings were at one point problem strings that were problematically cinched by maximal.
 After developing the code to conduct MHA successfully on a new tricksy string it is renamed as "solved", given a number, and a description.
+These file names and sequences should rarely be modified because they are used for historical comparisons of different versions of maximal.
+For example, even changing the length of the sequence in order to focus on the particular microfoam knot of interest will likely result in a change in the string's width cinch ratio (WCR) post-cinching.

 _______________________________________________
 FILE: Dxxxx_ex3.txt, Dxxxx_NEE.txt ("xxxx" is a Drosophila species name)

 Files named in this format represent vnd exon 3 sequences or NEE sequences from one of several species of flies.
+These file names and sequences should rarely be modified because they are used for historical comparisons of different versions of maximal.
+For example, even changing the length of the sequence in order to focus on the particular microfoam knot of interest will likely result in a change in the string's width cinch ratio (WCR) post-cinching.

 _______________________________________________
 FILE: script-testall